danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 The word "open," then, has great scope; this is one reason to wonder about it.
 Another reason is that the word is typically used without further explanation, as if its meaning were already understood.
-But if it is only a philosopher, as Aristotle once remarked, that would care about the difference between Socrates and Socrates sitting, then perhaps the difference between a door and an *open* door is a fitting subject for further thought.[^1] And while it would be rude to ask a friend what he meant after telling you his door is *always* open, well, what *did* he mean?
+But if it is only a philosopher, to borrow a remark from Aristotle, that would care about the difference between Socrates and Socrates sitting, then perhaps the difference between a door and an *open* door is a fitting subject for further thought.[^1] And while it would be rude to ask a friend what he meant after telling you his door is *always* open, well, what *did* he mean?

 Still another reason to wonder about the word "open" comes from the way it is defined in dictionaries through negation.